TortoiseGit/TortoiseGit/doc/readme.txt

 For Chm docs you need:
 - Microsofts makehm.exe, Part of visual studio, sources available on msdn
 - Microsofts html workshop, Binaries available on msdn

+If you want to update the git-man pages see source\en\TortoiseGit\git_doc.patch.

 Structure: